ruslanlesko/brightonum/README.md

 * POST `/v1/token` Issues a token using basic auth.
 Returns JSON with 2 fields: accessToken and refreshToken
 * POST `/v1/token?type=refresh_token` Issues an access token using refresh token (bearer)
 * POST `/v1/password-recovery/email` Sends email with a password recovery code
 * POST `/v1/password-recovery/exchange` Exchande recovery code for password reset code
+* POST `/v1/password-recovery/reset` Reset password using code from the exchange step

 Any errors would result in corresponding 4xx or 5xx status code and a JSON body with single `error` string attribute containing error message.